-Personal checks may be used to pay fees and other expenses at the time of registration.
+Personal checks may be used to pay expenses at the time of registration.
 A fee of \$5.00 will be charged for any check not honored by the bank upon presentation.
 Personal checks will not be cashed by the University, so students are urged to use travelers' checks to cover their immediate expenses.

-Refund for credit balances or overpayment of accounts will be made upon request of the student two weeks after registration.
+Processing of refunds for credit balances or overpayment of accounts will be initiated upon request of the student two weeks after registration.
+Up to two additional weeks may be required for the check to be issued.